 Nowadays the use of advanced technology is increasingly known to the public.
 Not only in big cities, that the technology use in the form of internet carried out by almost all residents in Indonesia.
-Even though the majority of internet users as much as 72.41 from the percent come urban community, geographically the internet use is quite even: 57.70% on the island of Java, 19.09% on the island of Sumatra, 7.97% on the island of Kalimantan, 6.73% on the island of Sulawesi, 5.63% on the island of Bali-
+Even though the majority of internet users as much as 72.41 percent come from the urban community, geographically the internet use is quite even: 57.70% on the island of Java, 19.09% on the island of Sumatra, 7.97% on the island of Kalimantan, 6.73% on the island of Sulawesi, 5.63% on the island of Balimakes a shift in the perspective of the learning process.
+Bishop predicted that learning future would be flexible, open, and accessible to anyone who needed it regardless of gender, age, or previous educational experience (Whitelock & Jelfs, 2003).
+According to Mason (2017) this type of learning will more determined information networks that allow interaction and collaboration, rather school buildings.
+Even children, based on research on early childhood education and ICT, it is possible that the learning process utilizes computers as tools that help establish communication, collaboration, creativity and language development (Nikolopoulou, Gialamas, & Barriers, 2013).

-Nusa, and 2.49% on the island of Maluku-Papua (Kompas, 22 February 2018).
-The data reported by eMarketer (www.emarketer.com), used KOMINFO in reporting the internet usage in Indonesia, shows a significant increase between 2013 and 2018, which makes Indonesia ranked 5th in 25 countries with users highest internet.
-This rating is enough to prove that most of people in Indonesia are technologically literate.
+Nusa, and 2.49% on the island of Maluku-Papua (Kompas, 22 February The data reported eMarketer (www.emarketer.com), used by KOMINFO in reporting the internet usage in Indonesia, shows a significant increase between 2013 and 2018. which makes Indonesia ranked 5th in countries with users highest internet.
+This rating is enough to that most of people Indonesia are technologically literate.